You will need :-

 YOU MAY FIND JOINING THE BACK PANEL TO THE SIDE PANEL HARDER THAN JOINING THE FRONT PANEL TO THE SIDE PANEL, THIS WILL BE DUE TO THE FACT THAT YOU ALREADY HAVE JOINED THE FRONT TO THE SIDE AND YOU WILL NEED TO KEEP MOVING THE SIDE PANEL IN UNDER THE BACK PANEL TO KEEP JOINING THEM TOGETHER.

-THE HANDELS OF YOUR JUTE BAG MAY BE OF A DIFFERENT SIZE TO THE JUTE BAG THAT I USED – PLEASE MAKE SURE THAT YOU MEASURE YOUR HANDELS AS YOU MAKE THE HANDELS SO THAT THE HANDELS YOU ARE MAKING COVER THE FULL HANDELS OF YOUR JUTE BAG.
+THE HANDLES OF YOUR JUTE BAG MAY BE OF A DIFFERENT SIZE TO THE JUTE BAG THAT I USED – PLEASE MAKE SURE THAT YOU MEASURE YOUR HANDLES AS YOU MAKE THEM SO THAT THEY COVER THE FULL HANDLES OF YOUR JUTE BAG.

 1 DC into 2nd Chain, DC into every chain (8 DC and 1 Chain)